- Centre for Employment Research

 Teaching

-My teaching revolves mostly around research methods, both at undergraduate and postgraduate level.
-I am module leader for the MA HRM specific postgraduate research methods modules and teach research methods for MA Management and second year BA International Business students.
-Next to that, I contribute to Sociology of Work and coordinate the MA HRM project module.
-In previous years, I have taught modules such as International HRM, Organisational Behaviour and Equality and Diversity.
+My teaching revolves mostly around research methods, both at undergraduate and postgraduate level, and the preparation to dissertations.
+I am module leader for the MA HRM specific postgraduate research methods module.
+In previous years, I have taught on modules such as International HRM, Sociology or Work, Organisational Behaviour and Equality and Diversity.

 Research

-I currently am on the supervisory team to five PhD students.
+I currently am on the supervisory team for four PhD students, and have supervised 10 other PhD students to succesful completion.